-Can you make low carb chocolate chip cookies with coconut flour?
+Coconut low carb chocolate chip cookies

 Yes!
 If you prefer coconut flour over almond flour, simply halve the amount of flour stated and use 50g or ½ cup of coconut flour.
 Coconut flour absorbs a lot more moisture than almond flour, that's why you need less of it.
 You may want to add ½ a teaspoon of xanthan gum to make them a little firmer.